jellocode/learn-chess-openings/README.md

 # learn-chess-openings
-a simple bot to help you learn new chess openings
+a personal assistant to help you learn new chess openings and mainlines

 ## How it works
 - select learning type - specific opening / random